souris-dev/samosac-jvm/docs/index.md

 _Note: Samosa, the programming language, is named after an Indian snack called "samosa", and is pronounced as "some-o-saa" (the part "saa" is pronounced like the word "sour", but without the "r")._

-_Note: Samosa is the name of the language, and `samosac` is the name of the compiler._
+Samosa is the name of the language, and `samosac` is the name of the compiler.
 ## Table of contents
 {: .no_toc .text-delta }